 Then, at the end, you give the conclusion that he is qualified for promotion to the position of senior case officer.

-This will be signed by the chief of the department -- or, in his absence, the deputy chief -- and it is approved by the chief of the - Then, it goes to Personnel for the order. - A. You already have told about this in part.
+This will be signed by the chief of the department -- or, in his absence, the deputy chief -- and it is approved by the chief of the directorate.

+Then, it goes to Personnel for the order.